 - Graduate-level research opportunities working with experienced faculty

 - Students must have at the time of admission application a minimum cumulative 3.5 GPA.

-- Students in biology, chemistry, physics or pre-engineering and maintain that major/program while at Millikin.
+- Students in biology, chemistry, engineering science, physics or pre-engineering and maintain that major/program while at Millikin.

 - Show evidence of a strong college-preparatory program, including appropriate courses in science and mathematics.

 Must maintain a cumulative GPA of 3.5 and complete a summer research project by the summer following the junior year.